Itelina/dsp/statistics/5-1-blue_men.md

 [Think Stats Chapter 5 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2006.html#toc50) (blue men)

-> Roughly 34.2% of the US population of male is within this height range.
+> Roughly 34.2% of the US population of male is within the height range specified by the Blue Man Group (5'10" to 6'1").
 Calculation code  below:

 ```
 import scipy.stats